saltwaterburning/microprofile-starter-project/README.md

 # microprofile-starter-project
-A Thorntail Microprofile Gradle Starter Project
+A Thorntail Microprofile which incorporates Gradle, JPA, JWT, JAX-RX, OpenAPI Annotations, and Swagger UI.